cwendorf/dsitR/docs/Metrics.md

 - Early → diversity is high (opinions are scattered).
 - Later → diversity may collapse into clusters (lower variance within groups, but possibly multiple groups).

-### Clustering

-Definition:
-- Measures how spatially clustered similar opinions are on the grid.
-- For each agent, compare opinion differences to neighbors, then average across the grid.
-- Range: 0 to 1

-Interpretation:

-- When = 1 → perfect spatial clustering: neighbors have identical opinions (local consensus)
-- When = 0 → agents are maximally mixed with respect to opinion (local disagreement)

-Example:

-- A 10x10 grid where each quadrant has a uniform opinion and quadrants differ: high clustering (~0.9).
-- A checkerboard pattern where neighbors have opposing opinions: low clustering (~0.1).

-Relevance:

-- Clustering tends to increase, since influence is local.
-- But if you add random long-range ties, clusters may compete instead of stabilizing.